w3c/json-ld-wg/README.md

 This site is built for [Jekyll](https://jekyllrb.com/).
 If you have Jekyll and npm installed, you can run `npm run serve` to have Jekyll watch the working directory for changes and compile the templates (etc) incrementally.

+Once run, you can browse the site at `http://localhost:4000/2018/json-ld-wg/` (the extra path information is *required* to match the w3.org hosting location).